Optimal control of nonlinear systems governed by Dirichlet fractional Laplacian in the minimax framework: Existence of optimal solutions

 \section{Existence of optimal solutions}

-We now formulate the optimal control problem to which this section is dedicated.
-It transpires that the continuous dependence results from Section \ref{subsection_weak} enable us to prove a theorem on the existence of optimal processes to some optimal control problem.
-Specifically, we shall consider control problem governed by boundary value problem $\left( \ref{42}\right) $ with the integral cost functional
+We now formulate the optimal control problem.
+It transpires that the continuous dependence results from Section \ref{dependence_section} enable us to prove a theorem on the existence of optimal processes to some optimal control problem.
+Specifically, we shall consider control problem governed by boundary value problem $\left( \ref{1.1}\right) $ with the cost functional